vippsas/vipps-login-dotnet/docs/configure-episerver.md

 ### Syncing Vipps user data

-By default the Vipps user info and the Vipps addresses will be synced during log in.
+By default, the Vipps user info and the Vipps addresses will be synced during log in.
 If decide not to sync this data during log in, you might want to sync the data later on.
 To do so you can call `IVippsLoginCommerceService.SyncInfo` and use the `VippsSyncOptions` parameter to configure what to sync:

 ```csharp